 Submitting photography, video & text

 If you intend to submit photos or videos that you have taken or that have been provided to you, or if you intend to submit any copy that has been written by someone other than you for inclusion in any SPA digital or print communications, please be sure to obtain permission from the subjects and authors beforehand.
 By submitting content to Toula for the purposes of publishing it in SPA channels, it will be implied that you have obtained the necessary permission prior to submitting.
 Be sure to use the CU Denver Model Image Release Form.

 Hosting events provides an ideal opportunity to engage with our School of Public Affairs audiences; however, a well-executed event requires a tremendous amount of advance planning, and responsibility for compliance with university policies.
 Event planning entails many steps, including:

 This is not an exhaustive list of steps involved in event planning, but merely a guide.
 If you are considering planning an event, please contact Emma Martz for assistance as early as possible.
-In the event that she is not available to manage your event, she will be a great resource for ensuring that you understand CU Denver processes and policies around hosting events, and she can provide best practices, checklists, contact information for vendors, and more.
+In the event that she is not available to manage your event, she will be a great resource for ensuring that you understand CU Denver processes and policies around hosting events, and she can provide best practices, checklists, contact information for vendors, webinar support, and more.
 If you would like assistance with the messaging and publicity for your events, please contact Toula Wellbrook at email@example.com or Emma Martz at firstname.lastname@example.org.